India in a Day: Production

-Film Release and Box Office
+Film release and box office

 The completed film had its world premiere at the Sheffield International Documentary Festival on Tuesday 14 June 2016, and its international premiere at the Toronto International Film Festival on Friday 9 September 2016.
 The film had a short theatrical release in key cities in India on Friday 23 September 2016.

 Reception

 The film has received generally positive reviews from critics.
 It does not yet have a Rotten Tomatoes rating.

 Allan Hunter from Screen Daily said 'the film exudes a best-foot-forward positivity, and cumulative message of progress from the past and hope for the future makes it even more likely to appeal to audiences.'
 Sonam Joshi from the Huffington Post in India describes the film as 'a fascinating, crowdsourced 90-minute documentary feature film.'

 Diana Mehta, of The Canadian Press, described the film as having 'beautiful shots of natural splendour and potentially shocking glimpses of squalor.'

 Manish Gaekwad from Scroll.
 In, said the film was 'an engaging insight into the sights and sounds of the country and what its citizens make of it.'

-The Free Press Journal in India reported that the film 'received an overwhelming response from the audience' at a premiere at the Jio Mami Film Club in October 2016.
+The Free Press Journal reported that the film 'received an overwhelming response from the audience' at a premiere at the Jio Mami Film Club in October 2016.